 Employees earn vacation and sick leave in varying amounts based upon length of service in accordance with the Authority's Personnel Policy.
 Sick leave can accrue without limit, but accrued vacation leave cannot exceed 2 years.
 In the event of retirement, employees may be compensated for accumulated vacation leave based on any accumulated and unpaid annual leave at the current rate of pay under the Personnel Policy.
-In the event of retirement, employees may be compensated for accumulated sick leave based on any accumulated and unpaid annual leave at the current rate of pay under the Personnel Policy up to 50% of the total accumulated sick leave, not to exceed \$17,500.
+In the event of retirement, employees may be compensated for accumulated sick leave based on any accumulated annual leave at the current rate of pay under the Personnel Policy.
+In the event of retirement, employees may be compensated for accumulated sick leave based on any accumulated annual leave at the current rate of pay under the Personnel Policy up to 50% of the total accumulated sick leave, not to exceed \$17,500.